ErikPGJ/python_solo/README.md

 well-structured and might be useful, in part or in full.
 It has been partially cleaned up afterwards.

-Source code comment sections labelled "BOGIQ" refers to the author's thoughts on future changes.
+The source code comments sometimes contain large sections with the author's thoughts on potential future changes.
 These can be ignored.